 Potential home decor and gardening course topic ideas:

 Thanks largely to social media influencers, travel blogging is a particular popular topic.
 Who wouldn’t want to learn how to travel for a living?
-While you don’t need formal education to start an online course based around travel, you do need vast experience travelling.
+While you don’t need formal education to start an online course based around travel, you do need vast experience traveling.

 Potential travel course topic ideas: